-11. Serious Incidents of Misbehaviour:
+12. Serious Incidents of Misbehaviour:

-There are some incidents which will merit the immediate removal of the child from their classroom, notification of parents and a meeting with them, the child and a member of the Prep Senior Leadership Team being called and/or the Headmaster involved.
+There are some incidents which will merit a 'straight red card' and/or immediate removal of the child from their classroom, notification of parents and a meeting with them, the child and a member of the Prep Senior Leadership Team being called and/or the Headmaster involved.